Shola-Adegunle/sqs-project1/project1/part2/README.md

-# Terraform AWS Project
+# AWS Messaging Project using Terraform

-This project uses Terraform to deploy a VPC, subnets, an internet gateway, routing tables, and EC2 instances in AWS.
+This project uses Terraform to deploy a VPC, subnets, an internet gateway, routing tables, EC2 instances, and SQS queues in AWS.

 ## Resources Created